 - Diarrhea Predominant IBS: This is a type of IBS where symptoms of diarrhea are common.

 - Constipation Predominant IBS: It is a type of IBS where symptoms of constipation are common.

-- IBS causing both diarrhea and constipation or causing diarrhea and constipation alternately.
+- IBS causes both diarrhea and constipation or causes diarrhea and constipation alternately.